Nikon D4 vs Sony RX1R II

 Studio photographers will appreciate that the Nikon D4 (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the D4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4 was succeeded by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D4 and RX1R II can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Sony RX1R II Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D4 or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.